fi-da/Maturadio/README.md

 You can listen to the podcast and correct the transcription loading the data for example in to the [BBC Transcript Editor](https://bbc.github.io/react-transcript-editor/iframe.html?id=demo--default)

   1) Load Transcript, choose Amazon Transcribe
-  2) Load Media from Computer
+  2) Load Media from Computer or Load Media from URL using the links at the bottom